 Online access makes EHRs very accessible.
 Third-party managed EHRs let users log in and see their information from any internet-enabled location.
 These tools let providers collaborate and give patients a way to take part in their care.
 Accessibility also helps healthcare providers respond to patient questions and concerns from anywhere.

 Every practice is somewhat different, and EHR systems are customizable to meet a practice’s individual needs.
 An EHR package that can be tailored to fit a practice’s workflow makes the transition to a new system virtually seamless.

 Protecting electronic health information is critical.
 One of the benefits of EHR systems is that they can make sure your practice is HIPAA-compliant and that your health records are protected.
 EHR companies that are compliant with IDC9/10, CPT and other EHR standards offer the highest security.

-Adopting a robust EHR software platform isn’t just about maintaining compliance with Meaningful Use or even about ensuring the best delivery of care to your patients.
-It’s also about optimizing your practice’s ability to make smart business decisions based on patient data.
-This kind of business intelligence is critical to growing your practice and optimizing your bottom line.
+Adopting a robust EHR software platform isn’t just about maintaining compliance with meaningful use, or even about ensuring the best delivery of care to your patients.
+It’s also about optimizing a practice’s ability to make smart business decisions based on patient data.
+The impact of this kind of business intelligence is critical to growing the practice and maximizing the bottom line.

 Disadvantages of EHR

 While EHR benefits are numerous, they have a few disadvantages as well.
 There are potential privacy and security issues.
 Another concern is how patients use and understand the data on patient portals.
 It is important to make sure that patients do not misinterpret file entries.

 Also, staff members may not be able to use the platform efficiently.
 It may take months or even years to properly implement an EHR system.
 Smaller clinics and more experienced professionals may prefer doing things on paper while others may not, which can cause confusion.
 Initially, it may feel that implementing an EHR is slowing you down, but after the initial learning curve, the results are far better.